Nono-04/fortnite-leaker-twitter-tool/README.md

  # Leaker Tool

-A Discord Bot for Leakers with many Settings.
+A Twitter Bot for Leakers with many Settings.

 Features:
 - new cosmetics